cjstoneking/wine_quality/README.md

 ## Classification

 The variable to be predicted is quality, which is numeric and integer-valued.
-As a challenge, I developed a classifier that is based only on linear models (R lm function).
+As a challenge, I developed a classifier that is based only on linear regression models (R lm function).
 The aim is for this project to provide a useful case study for feature generation and ensemble methods, and it's easier to see the effect of these approaches if they are used with a base classifier that is relatively simple (as lm certainly is).

 ### The framework for ensemble development

-I implemented a framework for developing and testing different ensembles that involves 2 rounds of nested crossvalidation:
+I implemented a framework for developing and testing different ensembles that involves 2 rounds of nested crossvalidation.
+The outer crossvalidation is for evaluating the performance of the ensemble, the inner crossvalidation is for searching for single models to include in the ensemble.
+Pseudocode for the framework is:

+Split data into cross-validation folds (e.g. 5 folds)
+    Set one fold aside as ensemble hold-out, rest are ensemble development data Initialize ensemble as empty list
+    For each model in ensemble:
+        Initialize model (e.g. all variables present at power 1, all interactions present) For each step of model improvement:
+            If the model has not been evaluated before: leave it unchanged, so the next steps evaluate baseline                       performance
+            Else: Make a random change to the model (change the poynomial degree of a variable, or add/drop an                       interaction)
+            Split ensemble development data into cross-validation folds (e.g. 10 folds), set one fold aside as model hold-out, rest are training data Fit model to training data, evaluate on model hold-out data If performance on model hold-out data is better than previous version of model, keep the change Add model to ensemble
+   Fit each model in ensemble to entire development data Compute prediction of each model in ensemble on ensemble hold-out Take mean of these predictions -> this is ensemble prediction on hold-out